 Get Movin’ with these active events:

 Skip the gym and exercise outdoors this summer at a Great Park!
 Free classes, fresh air and expert instructors from YMCA of Greater Cincinnati make it easy to start a new routine for a better you.
-Happening at Winton Woods on Tuesday evenings (no class on July 3), 7-8pm.
+Locations and time to be released shortly.

-Move it with Workout on the Green at Washington Park: Tuesdays with HIRT (High Intensity Resistance Training) Bootcamp (6pm) and Hip Hop Yoga (7pm) and continue on Wednesdays with Strength Bootcamp (6 pm) and Turbokick (7pm)
+Move it with Workout on the Green at Washington Park: Tuesdays and Wednesdays with Rooted Flow Yoga, Dance Fitness, Bootcamp, and Barre3.

 Weekends Workouts at Washington Park features rotating fitness classes led by licensed YMCA instructors, Saturdays 9-10am.

-Kids Bowl Free at S&S Western Bowl, Heid Bowling Lanes, and Colerain Bowl; must register online; full details at Kids Bowl Free
+Kids Bowl Free at Batavia Bowl, Eastgate Lanes, S&S Western Bowl, Heid Bowling Lanes, Stones Lanes, Madison Bowl, and Colerain Bowl; must register online; full details at Kids Bowl Free

-Put your dancin’ shoes on and head out to Ault Park for their Summer Music Festival (live music too)
+Put your dancin’ shoes on and head out to Ault Park in June for their Summer Music Festival (live music too)

 Movies, movies, movies!
 Catch these free flicks:

-Enjoy free kids’ movies on Monday and Wednesday mornings at the Kenwood, Mariemont, Eastgate, and Esquire Theatres starting on June 4, 2018.
+Enjoy free kids’ movies on several mornings at the Kenwood, Mariemont, and Esquire Theatres.
+2019 info not released yet.

 Colerain Township is offering free movies as part of their Movies in the Park Series

-Spring Grove Cemetery and Arboretum offers some free outdoor movies – It’s a Date Night Movie Night on July 13 (title TBD – Spring Grove Cemetery) and a second outdoor movie on August 2 (title TBD – Oak Hill Cemetery).
+Spring Grove Cemetery and Arboretum offers some free outdoor movies – It’s a Date Night Movie Night on June 14 (“Mama Mia – Here We Go Again”).

 Summer classic movies will be featured as part of “Cinema in the City” at Seasongood Pavilion; live music too!
-June 8 – “The Sandlot” with music by Comet Bluegrass Allstars; July 13 – “Elf” with music by Sound Body Jazz Orchestra; August 10 – “Labyrinth” with music by Jake Speed and the Freddies.
+June 6 is a Mama Mia Sing Along, July 19 is Men in Black with music from Sound Body Jazz Orchestra, and August 16 is Auntie Mame with music from Jake Speed and the Freddies.

-Liberty Center offers Movies Under Moonlight on Tuesdays starting at dusk (June 5 – August 28, 2018)
+Liberty Center offers Movies in the Park on Tuesdays starting at dusk (June 4 – August 27, 2019)

-Cinemark Cinemas in Western Hills has a Summer Movie Clubhouse deal – $1 per person per show.
-All movies are on Wednesdays at 10am (June 6 – Aug.
+Cinemark Cinemas in Western Hills and Milford have a Summer Movie Clubhouse deal – $1 per person per show.
+Western Hills are on Wednesdays at 10am and Monday and Thursday (June 6 – Aug.
 8).
 See the line-up here.

 Bring the family: